donfiftyidaho/examples/jwt/README.md

 * [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken)
 * All of the npm packages needed will be installed from the package.json file.

-YOu must first have Node.js installed.
+You must first have Node.js installed.

 To install the dependencies run `npm install`, to start the server `node .`